rickypinci/CPS-architecture/README.md

 ## Prerequisites
 This is a list of tools, libraries, and modules required to reproduce the results of our paper.
 - [Java Modelling Tools](http://jmt.sourceforge.net/Download.html) that provides the simulator (JSIMG) used to obtain these results.
-Scripts in this repository works with JMT v1.1.0+
+Scripts in this repository works with JMT v1.1.0 (or later).
 - Python 3
 - The following Python modules:
     - Numpy (install with *pip3 install numpy*)